Dozer (band)

-Dozer is a stoner rock band from Sweden.
+Dozer is a stoner rock band from Sweden, formed in 1995.

 History

 Early years

 Dozer was formed in the great north in 1995 by Tommi Holappa, Fredrik Nordin, Erik Bäckwall and Magnus Larsson, playing local youth centres and supporting any bands that came to their hometown.
 In 1996 Magnus Larsson left and Johan Rockner joined the band.
 In 1998 the band recorded a split EP with the American band Unida.
 The EP was originally released by MeteorCity and re-issued in 2005.

 Breakthrough and rise to success

 While trying to secure a record deal they sent a demo tape to Man's Ruin Records, a highly influential label in the stoner rock scene at the time.
 Frank Kozik, the owner of Man's Ruin, was thoroughly impressed and the band quickly recorded an album.
 In 2000 Dozer released their first album In the Tail of a Comet, which was recorded for only $500.
 The band's second album Madre de Dios was released via Man's Ruin in 2001 along with a vinyl version on Molten Universe.
 Man's Ruin Records closed down shortly after the release.

 For their third album they worked with top Swedish producer Chips Kiesbye, known for his work with bands such as The Hellacopters.
 Call It Conspiracy was released in 2003 on the local Molten Universe record label and was well received by the media.
 At this time the band also recorded a video for the single "Rising".
 Soon after the release of the album Erik Bäckwall left the band and was replaced by Daniel Lidén from Demon Cleaner.